Quick Summary

 The most important points on joint wills:

-• For a handwritten joint will, it is sufficient for one person to write the will by hand.
-But both persons must sign the will.
-In addition, the co-signatory must add the date and place of signature to their own signature.
+- For a handwritten joint will, it is sufficient for one person to write the will by hand.
+However, both persons must sign the will.
+In addition, the co-signatory should add the date and place of signature to their own signature.

 The Berlin will as a special form of joint will